 Big Bob Gibson Bar-B-Q Original White Sauce

 Okay, yes, Alabama white sauce is a known commodity in Alabama, and it’s known mostly for going on pork and chicken.
 But if you grew up around here, you know that white sauce is quite tasty on Gulf shrimp and some kinds of Gulf fish as well.
-There are several different bottles of white sauce made right here at home, but we’ll recommend the original from Big Bob Gibson himself.
+There are several different bottles of white sauce made right here at home, but we’ll recommend the original from Big Bob himself.

-These all-natural seasonings are great for healthy eaters—they contain no salt, no MSG, they’re preservative-free, and they’re low carb.
+These all-natural seasonings are great for healthy eaters—they contain no salt, no MSG, they’re preservative-free, and they’re low on carbs.
 Best of all, they taste great, of course.
 Dak’s makes a terrific Cajun Voodoo blend that goes great in jambalaya and gumbo, a Blackened rub that’s perfect for fish dinners, and seasonings like Lemon Pepper, Asian Zing, and Original Red that go great on just about anything.

 Heifer Dust Rub